c5514/dotfiles/README.md

 Includes:
 - Neovim configuration for TeX editing and required dependecies for pdf compilation
 - Emacs simple configuration using Org and Elpaca package manager.
-- Installation of Hyprland without including its configuration using home manager.
+- Installation of Hyprland, without including its configuration using home manager.
 For future updates, this feature will be included as well Aquamarine implementation.
 - Waybar, rofi-wayland, kitty, waypaper, pywal, hyprland, hyprlock, hypridle configurations in .config directory.